 Open Thursday – Sunday | 10:00 – 5:00

-The USS Constitution (the Ship) is currently closed.
-Visit USS Constitution’s website for more information about the Ship and reopening plans.
+Visit USS Constitution’s website for more information about visiting the Ship.

 The Museum has a suggested admission of:

 $5 – $10 for Children

 Please help us keep our doors open for all by being as generous as possible.

 The USS Constitution Museum is proud to offer several discounted or free admission programs to individuals, families, and groups.
 Visit our Ways to Save page to find out more.